-The student must be progressing toward graduation requirements by completing the courses for which he/she enrolls each semester (referred to as "pace"), and the student must complete the required percentage rate of attempted credit hours.
+A student must be progressing toward graduation requirements by completing the courses for which he/she enrolls each semester (referred to as "pace") and must also meet the required percentage rate of attempted credit hours.

 Graduate students must maintain a cumulative GPA of 3.0 on a scale of 4.0.
 Graduate students will be placed on academic warning if: (1) the semester or cumulative GPA falls below 3.0, or (2) a grade of "F" is earned, or (3) more than two grades of "C" are earned in the program.
 Students must also complete at least 75% of all credits attempted.